allen7593/pysimplerules/ReadMe.md

     ```
 2. Initialize rule config using Initializer, you only need to initialize once when application start
     ```
-    from initializer.initializer import Initializer
+    from pysrules.initializer import Initializer

     init = Initializer(agenda_config)
     init.initialize()
     ```
 3. Decorate the method you wants to execute for each agenda group using @rule decorator
     ```
-    from decorator.dec import rule
+    from pysrules.decorator import rule

     @rule("test_agenda", conditions="ai.get_TestClass().a == 1")
     def foobar(agenda_item):